- Table of Contents

 Researching Company-Specific Formats

 Research the interview formats commonly used by the company you're interviewing with.
 Company websites, employee reviews, and industry forums can provide insights into the assessment methods employed.
-Tailor your preparation to align with the specific expectations of the organisation.
+Tailor your preparation to align with the organisation's specific expectations.

 In summary, navigating unconventional interview formats demands a combination of strategic preparation, adaptability, and a keen understanding of the company's expectations.
 By honing your skills to excel in case interviews, situational judgement tests, group interviews, and virtual settings, you position yourself as a candidate who can thrive in diverse and dynamic professional environments.
 Remember, each format presents a unique opportunity to showcase your strengths and differentiate yourself from other candidates.